Canardoux/flutter_sound/doc/player.md

 - `seekPlayer()` to position directely inside the current playback
 - `setVolume()` to adjust the ouput volume
 - `playerState`, `isPlaying`, `isPaused`, `isStopped` to know the current player status
+- isDecoderSupported() to know if a specific codec is supported on the current platform.
 - `iosSetCategory()`, `androidAudioFocusRequest()` and `setActive()` to parameter the Session Audio Focus
 - setSubscriptionDuration to specify the frequence of your subscription